hytechclub/cs-101/WhileLoops/EvenNumbersIndividualExercise.md

-# Even numbers using a While Loop - Individual Exercise
+# Even Numbers - Individual Exercise
 Start by creating a new `.cs` file/project.
 Then, follow the instructions below to create a program that prints some even numbers.

 ## Part 1 - Starting from 0